An Empirical Study of Training Self-Supervised Vision Transformers: Experimental Results

-\paragraph{Discussion.} While the bigger self-supervised ViT models can achieve better accuracy, their results are saturated (the big ResNets in Fig.~\ref{fig:scatter} also has a similar trend of saturation).
-This is unlike the trend in NLP, where bigger Transformers can learn better representations (\eg, \cite{Brown2020}).
+\emph{Discussion.} While the bigger self-supervised ViT can achieve better accuracy, the results are saturated.
+This is unlike the trend in NLP, where bigger Transformers learn better representations (\eg, \cite{Brown2020}).
 A potential solution is to use more data.
-However, the saturation can also be caused by the limited power of the existing \emph{instance-based} frameworks.
-While these frameworks are currently superior to masked auto-encoding in vision (\eg, Table~\ref{tab:sota_ssl_transformers}), the underlying {instance discrimination} task \cite{Wu2018a} as a pretext task may be too easy to achieve, which may prevent the model from learning stronger representations.
-To unleash the potential strength of ViT, it may be desired to design more difficult pretext tasks in vision.
+The saturation can also be caused by the limited power of the existing \emph{instance-based} pretext task \cite{Wu2018a}.
+It may be desired to design more difficult pretext tasks.

-Our self-supervised ViT models are competitive with the big convolutional ResNets (Fig.~\ref{fig:scatter}).
-On one hand, it suggests that ViT models can learn strong representations with ``\emph{fewer inductive biases}" \cite{Dosovitskiy2021}.
-On the other hand, it also indicates that there is room to improve.
-For example, the accuracy only decreases by a bit even if removing the only positional inductive bias (position embedding).
-It implies that the current self-supervised ViT may use less positional information than convolutional networks.
+Our self-supervised ViT models are competitive with the big convolutional ResNets.
+It suggests that ViT can learn strong representations with ``\emph{fewer inductive biases}" \cite{Dosovitskiy2021}.
+However, we also find that the accuracy only decreases by a bit even if removing the only positional inductive bias (position embedding), suggesting that in our method ViT relies less on positional information than convolutional networks.